bitcoinfo/bitcoin-history/cypherpunks.md

   - Speaks from the perspective of a cyberpunk turned cypherpunk, explains early history.

 * [Cypherpunk rising: WikiLeaks, encryption, and the coming surveillance dystopia](https://www.theverge.com/2013/3/7/4036040/cypherpunks-julian-assange-wikileaks-encryption-surveillance-dystopia)
-EARLY CYPHERPUNK IN FACT AND FICTION.
-CYPHERPUNK WAS BOTH AN EXCITING NEW VISION FOR SOCIAL CHANGE AND A FUN SUBCULTURE DEDICATED TO MAKING IT HAPPEN\nFlashback: Berkeley, California 1992.
+  - EARLY CYPHERPUNK IN FACT AND FICTION.
+CYPHERPUNK WAS BOTH AN EXCITING NEW VISION FOR SOCIAL CHANGE AND A FUN SUBCULTURE DEDICATED TO MAKING IT HAPPEN
+    >Flashback: Berkeley, California 1992.
 I pick up the ringing phone.
 My writing partner, St. Jude Milhon, is shouting down the line: 'I’ve got it!
 Cypherpunk!'

 * [No more secrets!
 Cypherpunks, WikiLeaks, and the new era of total surveillance](https://www.theverge.com/2013/1/17/3759618/no-more-secrets-andy-greenberg-on-wikileaks-cypherpunks)